OpenWebAdvocacy/website/src/posts/Australia-ACCC-Nov-22.md

 The Australian Government is considering the ACCC’s recommendations and will consult publicly to seek the views of stakeholders.

-We would like to thank Mozilla and all of the individual developers and businesses who wrote to the ACCC in support of browser competition and Web Apps.
+We would like to thank Mozilla and all of the individual developers and businesses who wrote to the ACCC in support of browser competition and web apps.

 Stay tuned so we can let you know when the governmental consultation begins, so you can have your say if you do business in Australia.